 - Happy employees make happy customers.
 We go out of our way to thank employees for their hard work and they in turn make their customers and callers feel special.

-- Hire for fit: Hire someone who will fit with your business and be able to live your core values the want you intend them to be; someone who does not fit with your business will not represent your company in the way that you want to be represented.
+3. Hire For Fit: Hire someone who will fit with your business and be able to live your core values the way you intend them to be.
+Someone who does not fit with your business will not represent your company in the way that you want to be represented.
 Read our post "Hiring a Live Call Operator: What Qualities You Should Look For", for hiring tips and insight from our hiring manager, Steffy.

-- Limit the ‘nos’: Try to keep from telling customers no. Find a way to say yes or find ways to please the customer instead of just giving them a negative response.
+4. Limit The Phrase ‘No’: Try to keep from telling customers no. Find a way to say yes or find ways to please the customer instead of just giving them a negative response.
 Finding a solution for your customer will alleviate any aggravation and show that you are willing to work with them.